1976 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

-This chart, tracking data from 2004 to the present, clearly illustrates that the value of a 1976 nickel is determined by a precise combination of its numerical grade, its mint mark, and its strike type.
+This chart, tracking auction data from 2004 to the present, clearly shows that a 1976 nickel’s value depends on an exact combination of numerical grade, mint mark, and strike type.

-It also reveals a dramatic drop-off in value for even fractional grade differences.
-For instance, the 1976-S proof coin’s value collapses from $4,230 at a perfect PR 70 to just $99 for a PR 69 and $60 for a PR 68, demonstrating the extreme premium placed on absolute perfection.
+The chart also reveals a dramatic price cliff for even fractional grade differences.
+The 1976-S proof drops from $4,230 at PR 70 all the way down to just $99 at PR 69 and $60 at PR 68, showing the extreme premium collectors place on absolute perfection.

 History of The 1976 Nickel

-What makes the 1976 nickel historically significant is precisely what it didn’t do.
-While the Mint issued special Bicentennial designs for quarters, half dollars, and dollars bearing the dual date “1776-1976,” the Jefferson nickel retained its original 1938 design by Felix Schlag—Jefferson’s profile alongside his Monticello estate.
-This decision was more than practical; it reflected a deliberate embrace of continuity during a period of profound uncertainty.
+What makes the 1976 nickel historically interesting is precisely what it didn’t do.
+While the U.S. Mint issued special Bicentennial dual-date designs (“1776-1976”) for quarters, half dollars, and dollars, the Jefferson nickel kept the original 1938 design by Felix Schlag.
+That decision was deliberate — it reflected a desire for continuity at a time of national turmoil.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money